-- Select the cells you want to add a checkbox to.
+- Then, select the cells to which you want to add a checkbox.

-- Tap on the three dots icon on the upper right corner of the screen.
+- Now, tap on the three dots icon on the upper right corner of the screen.

-- On the popup menu, tap on Data Validation.
+- In the popup menu, tap on Data validation.

-- Tap on the dropdown menu under Criteria.
+- Next, tap on the dropdown menu under Criteria.

 - Tap on Save on the upper right.